 Diesel Systems Technician

-The primary mission of the Diesel Systems Technician program is to provide quality educational training designed to meet the current and future needs of the truck and bus repair industry.
-Toward this end, the following guidelines are established: assist students to choose, prepare for, enter, and be gainfully employed in the truck and bus repair field; offer a program which emphasizes sound fundamentals while responding to the needs of this particular industry; and provide courses to meet current and specific needs of the student and this industry.
+The objective of the Diesel Systems Technician program is to provide quality educational training designed to meet the current and future needs of the bus, truck and diesel systems industry.
+To accomplish this, the following guidelines are established; assist student to choose, prepare for, enter, and be gainfully employed in the bus, truck and diesel repair field; offer a program which emphasizes sound fundamentals while responding to the needs of this particular industry; provide courses to meet current and specific needs of student and this industry.

-The Diesel Systems Technician program provides students with the technical knowledge and skills for employment as Truck, Bus, and Diesel Mechanics in the Heavy Duty Truck and Bus Repair industry.
+The Diesel Systems Technician program provides students with the technical knowledge and skills for employment as Truck, Bus, and Diesel Mechanics in the Heavy Duty Truck and Bus Repair Industry.
 Instruction includes a combination of classroom theory and practical experience.
-The program also provides supplemental training for persons previously or currently employed in Diesel Systems Technician occupations.
-This program is certified by the National Automotive Technical Education Foundation.
-Students are encouraged to join SkillsUSA and eligible students may be nominated by their teachers to join the National Vocational-Technical Honor Society.
+The program also offers supplemental training for persons previously or currently employed in Heavy Duty Truck and Bus Repair occupations.
+This program is certified by the National Automotive Technical Education Foundation (NATEF).
+Students are eligible to join SkillsUSA.

 Length of Program